Kimuchan0312/kimuchan-fe/README.md

 ## Overview

-Welcome to Kimuchan, your go-to web app for mastering the Japanese language.
+Welcome to Kimuchan, your website for mastering the Japanese language.

 ## Table of Contents